acmutd/htf-projects/README.md

 - Visual Studio Code (recommended text editor)

 ## Deployment
-After your pull request is approved, you'll be able to see the finished product at [website name].
+After your pull request is approved, you'll be able to see the finished product at [https://projects.acmutd.co/](https://projects.acmutd.co/).

 ## Instructions
 * Clone the repository